 These financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP).
 They comply with Public Benefit Entity International Public Sector Accounting Standards (PBE IPSAS) Reduced Disclosure Regime and other applicable financial reporting standards issued by the New Zealand Accounting Standards Board.
-For the purposes of complying with NZ GAAP, CNZH and the Group are eligible to apply Tier 2 PBE IPSAS on the basis that they do not have public accountability and it is not defined as large.
+For the purposes of complying with NZ GAAP, ChristchurchNZ is eligible to apply Tier 2 PBE IPSAS on the basis that they do not have public accountability and it is not defined as large.

-The Group is deemed a public benefit entity for financial reporting purposes, as its primary objective is to provide services to the community for social benefit and it has been established with a view to supporting that primary objective rather than a financial return.
+ChristchurchNZ is a public benefit entity for financial reporting purposes, as the primary objective is to provide services to the community for social benefit and has been established with a view to supporting that primary objective rather than a financial return.